/

 Suggested Reading: Jean-Marc of Jekyll loaned as a class set, Forty Acres and Maybe a Mule

-Possible Activities: Students will write a journal entry told through the eyes of either Jean-Marc, Vandi, Amy, or a character from Forty Acres and Maybe a Mule.
+Possible Activities: Students will write a journal entry told through the eyes of either Jean-Marc, Vandi, or Amy.
 Journal entries will be aged and placed in a book for the class.

 REQUEST A FIELD TRIP